 The symbols decorate various prehistoric tombs such as Newgrange in Co.
 Meath.
 The large stone at the entrance of Newgrange is covered in symbols and there is a plethora of them inside, especially in the small chamber to the right of the main room.

 Archaeologists are unsure what the symbols mean.
 Part of the uncertainty lies in the mystery of what Newgrange and other structures like it were intended to be.
 There is debate whether Newgrange served as a site for religious ceremonies or as a final resting place for the community’s deceased.

 Despite the mystery, the symbol’s meaning has piqued interest and several people, including anthropologist Avia Venefica from Whats-your-sign.com, have put forth their own suggestions of the intention behind some of the common symbols.

 The single spiral is fairly common and may represent growth, birth or an expansion of consciousness.

 The double spiral is seen as a symbol of balance as well as a sign of the equinoxes.
 Some suggest the spiral represents the sun and the double spiral the sun’s journey over the course of the year.

 The creators of Tarot.com have also compiled a list of Celtic signs based on one’s birthday similar to a list of the Zodiac signs.
-The staff have assigned a tree, color, two or three animals and gemstone to each sign.
-Additionally, each sign is given a letter from the ogham alphabet.
+The staff has assigned a tree, color, two or three animals and gemstone to each sign.
+Additionally, each sign is given a letter of the ogham alphabet.
 Ogham, occasionally also spelled ogam, was an ancient script used in Ireland to write the early Irish language.
-Letters were made by marking marks on either side of a continuous base line.
+Letters were made by marking marks on either side of a continuous baseline.
 Ogham was not generally used to write long messages and the majority of surviving examples are personal names, possibly to indicate land ownership.

 *Originally published in 2013.